-- Maintain the St Marylebone CE Bridge School SALT outreach services by: - having the SaLT team provide 4 days of outreach support across 4 local primary schools; - ensuring our outreach SaLT service focuses on a whole-school approach to supporting students with SLCN (the SMBS model); - o offering Elklan training packages to local schools; - offering additional training on specific areas of SLCN for local schools as requested; - o hosting yearly professionals open afternoons and training; - o contributing to the Initial Teacher Training programme at King's College; - o evaluating the quality and impact of the service.
+Maintain the School's SALT outreach services by:

+- Providing outreach support across other Educational settings. - Ensuring our outreach SaLT service focuses on a whole-school approach to supporting students with SLCN (the SMBS model). - Training Band 6 SaLT in Elklan Total Training Package so as to widen opportunities for Elklan outreach in 2022-23, e.g. offering Elklan training packages to local schools. - Offering additional training on specific areas of SLCN for local schools as requested. - Hosting annual open afternoons and training for professionals. - Contributing to the Initial Teacher Training programme through offering student placements throughout the year. - Evaluating the quality and impact of the service through termly input summary reports and staff feedback forms.